 Grasses: Mix in low-maintenance grasses that require less mowing and maintenance.

-For additional plant lists, check out our Resources page.
+Some retailers offer pre-made pollinator lawn seed mixes.
+For additional turf alternative plant lists, check out our Resources page.

 How do I plant a Pollinator Lawn?